 Writing and Advocacy

-- "Universities Can Put Their Economic Clout to Good Use," Michael Posner, Chronicle of Higher Education, November 17, 2014.
+- Posner, Michael.
+“Universities Can Put Their Economic Clout to Good Use.”
+Chronicle of Higher Education, November 17, 2014.

-- "Universities Can Lead in Transforming Human Rights," Michael Posner, speech at the University of Michigan, October 10, 2014.
+- Posner, Michael.
+“Universities Can Lead in Transforming Human Rights.”
+Speech, University of Michigan, October 10, 2014.

 RFK Human Rights and its Compass program are equipping investors to support companies that advance human rights.